bbauska/W3Cx-5of5/README.md

 Another approach is to use JavaScript for sending the form content with Ajax.

-### JavaScript can be used for validating user input \"on the fly\" {#javascript-can-be-used-for-validating-user-input-on-the-fly .unnumbered}
+### JavaScript can be used for validating user input &quot;on the fly&quot; {#javascript-can-be-used-for-validating-user-input-on-the-fly .unnumbered}

-While one is typing or selecting a color, or moving a slider, JavaScript event listeners can be used to track the user\'s interactions in real time, and perform some validation steps along with giving visual feedback.
+While one is typing or selecting a color, or moving a slider, JavaScript event listeners can be used to track the user&apos;s interactions in real time, and perform some validation steps along with giving visual feedback.

-We\'ve already seen how we can track the keys typed in an input field in real time:
+We&apos;ve already seen how we can track the keys typed in an input field in real time:

 ![](./images/image508.png){width="5.0in"